 Snakes can make great pets.
 They’re unusual and interesting, although they do take quite a lot of care and need proper housing and feeding to ensure they remain healthy.
-If a snake does not get the care it requires, it can become stressed and anxious.
-But how can you tell whether a snake is content and comfortable, or when one is worried and anxious?
+If a snake does not get appropriate care, they may become stressed and unwell.
+But how can you tell whether a snake is feeling comfortable in their environment, or conversely, feeling stressed?

 Can Snakes Feel Happy?